 Bottom Line

 There is no one-size-fits-all answer.
-Fresh milk machines deliver taste and café quality, while powdered milk machines deliver convenience and value.
+Fresh milk machines deliver taste and cafe quality, while powdered milk machines deliver convenience and value.
 The smartest option is the one that balances staff expectations, budget, and ease of use.

 Ready to Find the Right Fit?

-Whether you’re leaning towards fresh or powdered milk, the best way to know is to try it out in your workplace.
+Whether you're leaning towards fresh or powdered milk, the best way to know is to try it out in your workplace.
+Take our Machine Quiz to narrow down your options, or go straight to a free trial.